Henry Wells: Life

 Henry Wells was born in 1805 in Thetford, Vermont, the son of Dorothea "Dorothy" (Randall) and Shipley Wells, a Presbyterian minister at what is now the First Presbyterian Church of Seneca Falls, New York who moved his family to central New York State in the westward migration of Yankees out of New England.
 He was a member of the seventh generation of his family in America.
-His original ancestor was an English immigrant Thomas Welles (1590–1659), who arrived in Massachusetts in 1635 and was the only man in Connecticut's history to hold all four top offices: governor, deputy governor, treasurer, and secretary.
+His ancestor was an English immigrant Thomas Welles (1590–1659), who arrived in Massachusetts in 1635 and was the only man in Connecticut's history to hold all four top offices: governor, deputy governor, treasurer, and secretary.
 In this capacity, he transcribed the Fundamental Orders into the official colony records on 14 January 1638, OS, (24 January 1639, NS).

 As a child, Henry worked on a farm and attended school in Fayette.
 In 1822, he was apprenticed to Jessup & Palmer, tanners and shoemakers at Palmyra, New York.
+In his adult life, he was also called as Henry "Stuttering" Wells and was known as a flamboyant character.

 Career

 In 1836, Wells became a freight agent on the Erie Canal and soon started his own business.
 Later he worked for Harnden's Express in Albany.
+His entry into the express business launched a series of events that eventually led to the establishment of the American Express Company.
 When Wells suggested that service could be expanded west of Buffalo, New York, William F. Harnden urged Wells to go into business on his own account.
 In 1841, the firm of Pomeroy & Company was formed by George E. Pomeroy, Henry Wells and Crawford Livingston.
 In the express business they competed with the United States Post Office by carrying mail at less than the government rate.
 Popular support, roused by the example of the penny post in England, was on the side of the expressmen, and the government was compelled to reduce its rates in 1845 and again in 1851.

 Pomeroy & Company was succeeded in 1844 by Livingston, Wells & Company, composed of Crawford Livingston, Henry Wells, William Fargo and Thaddeus Pomeroy.
 On April 1, 1845, Wells & Company's Western Express – generally known simply as Western Express because it was the first such company west of Buffalo – was established by Wells, Fargo and Daniel Dunning.
 Service was offered at first as far as Detroit, rapidly expanding to Chicago, St. Louis, and Cincinnati.

 In 1846, Wells sold his interest in Western Express to William Livingston, whereupon the firm became Livingston, Fargo & Company.
 Wells then went to New York City to work for Livingston, Wells & Company, concentrating on the promising transatlantic express business.
 When Crawford Livingston died in 1847, another of his brothers entered the firm, which became Wells & Company.
 (However, Livingston, Wells & Company continued to operate under that firm name in England, France and Germany.)